cervoise/blog/certifications/SLAE/Exo2-Reverse_Shell.md

                    socklen_t addrlen);
 ```

 Again a *sockaddr* structure must be created, the only change here is we are using our target IP address.
-In order to have an C formated IP address, *inet_addr *function is used.
+In order to have a C formated IP address, *inet_addr *function is used.

 From the manual:
 ```C